 Who collects your data

-Pursuant to Article 13 of EU Regulation 2016/679 (GDPR), CESIE, based in Palermo in Palermo, via Roma, 94, tax number 9771570829, is responsible of collecting your data.
-We would like to inform you that our organisation is legally bound to process the data the data you have provided us under the aforementioned regulation.
+CESIE is an organisation based in Palermo, in via Roma, 94, (tax number 9771570829) which is responsible of collecting your data, pursuant to Article 13 of EU Regulation 2016/679 (GDPR).
+We would like to inform you that our organisation is legally bound to process the data you have provided us with under the aforementioned regulation.

 Your data will be processed lawfully and fairly, under the provision of article 5 of EU Regulation 2016/679.
 Further details might be provided at a later stage.
 Our organisation did not appoint a data protection officer.